Green Manure – Phacelia

 More on summer green manures

-The answer is quite simple: as soon as you have harvested a crop you rake the soil to a fine tilth (obviously you have removed the weeds) and broadcast the green manure seeds onto the bed and rake them in gently.
+Therefore, as soon as you have harvested a crop you rake the soil to a fine tilth after removing the weeds.
+Then broadcast the green manure seeds onto the bed and rake them in gently.
 As I mentioned before my favourite one is phacelia.
 The German name for it is Bienenfreund (Bee’s Friend).
-Apart from being a green manure it is also a wonderful wildlife plant attracting a whole range of beneficial insects including bees, hoverflies, lacewings and beetles.
+Apart from being a green manure it is also a wonderful wildlife plant .
+It attracts a whole range of beneficial insects including bees, hoverflies, lacewings and beetles.
 Just in case you wonder – beetles are great predators of slugs and snails!

 The definition of a green manure is simply a crop that is grown in a particular bed and incorporated back into it.
 The benefits are various: some green manures belong to the legume family and they all fix atmospheric nitrogen.
-Others benefit the soil by preventing leaching through their fast growth (eg phacelia) or by having a very deep root system and bringing up nutrients that have already been lost into deeper layers of the soil.
+Others benefit the soil by preventing leaching through their fast growth or by having a very deep root system.
+This brings up nutrients that have already been lost into deeper layers of the soil.

 The ideal time to dig in a green manure crop is just before flowering as all the nutrients and goodness of a plant goes into the flowering and seed process.
 With phacelia I always make an exception though: I always let them flower simply to attract the myriad of living creatures that enjoy the flowers just as much as I do.